 This Vanilla Simple Syrup is one of the easiest syrups you can make at home!
-It's great for coffee, lattes, tea, cocktails, and mocktails, or for drizzling over pancakes, waffles, or ice cream.
-Made with three simple ingredients in just 10 minutes.
-Great for kids and adults alike!
+It's great for coffee, lattes, tea, cocktails, or for drizzling over pancakes, waffles, or ice cream.
+Made with just 3 simple ingredients in 10 minutes.
+It's the perfect homemade syrup for any coffee lover!

 Jump to:

-Easy and simple - Vanilla syrup is one of the most popular syrups and it's so incredibly easy to make at home!
-All you need is sugar, water, and vanilla.
-It takes just 10 minutes to make and it's great for all kinds of drinks.
+Easy and simple - Making your own vanilla syrup at home is much easier than you may think!
+All you need are 3 basic ingredients.
+Sugar, water, and vanilla extract.
+It takes just 10 minutes to make, and it's great for all kinds of beverages!

-Budget-friendly - If you don't have whole vanilla bean or vanilla bean paste, you can use vanilla extract instead.
-It's a great more budget-friendly option that will yield the same flavor as whole vanilla.
-Vanilla extract also makes the syrup clear without any vanilla specs if that's what you prefer.
+Budget-friendly - If you don't have whole vanilla pods or vanilla bean paste, you can use vanilla extract instead.
+It's simple to use and a budget-friendly option that will yield the same flavor as a whole vanilla bean pod.
+Vanilla extract also makes the syrup clear without any vanilla specs, if that's what you prefer.

-Tons of uses - Vanilla is a flavor that goes with practically anything!
-You can add it to coffee, lattes, cocktails, hot chocolate, and mocktails, or drizzle it over ice cream, pancakes, waffles, and more!
+Lots of uses - Vanilla is a classic flavor that goes with practically anything!
+You can add it to a ton of different hot or cold beverages or food.
+Use it in coffee, lattes, cocktails, hot chocolate, and mocktails, or drizzle it over ice cream, pancakes, waffles, or various desserts!

 Ingredients

-- Vanilla - You can use a whole vanilla bean, vanilla bean paste, or vanilla extract.
-Vanilla extract is the most budget-friendly option and it's also the only one that will yield clear syrup, just like the ones you can buy and what Starbucks uses.
-Vanilla bean paste is my favorite option because it adds pretty vanilla specs to the syrup and lots of flavor without leaving little pieces of the actual vanilla bean in the syrup.
+- Vanilla extract- You can use a whole vanilla bean pod, vanilla bean paste, or vanilla extract.
+Vanilla extract is the easiest and most budget-friendly option.
+It's also the only one that will yield completely clear syrup, just like the ones you can buy at grocery stores and what Starbucks uses.
+Vanilla bean paste and vanilla powder are more expensive, but they'll leave those pretty little black vanilla seed specs in the syrup.
+Vanilla bean pods are also great but might leave small pieces of the pods floating in the syrup.

 Variations and Substitutions

-- Type of vanilla - If you don't have vanilla bean paste, you can use pure extract.
+- Type of vanilla - You can use pure vanilla extract and vanilla bean paste interchangeably.
 You can also mix and match them if you don't have enough of just one.
+I would be careful with any vanilla flavorings like vanilla flavored stevia.
+Those often aren't made with real vanilla and don't have a great flavor.

 Step-by-Step Instructions